Categories with Families: Unityped, Simply Typed, and Dependently Typed: Dependently typed categories with families

 } \boxit[Conversion rules]{

-} These rules (except the base type rule) correspond to the \emph{general rules} for intuitionistic type theory, that is, the rules which are given before the rules for the type formers, see the discussion in Section \ref{subsubsec:inferencerules}.
+} These rules correspond to the \emph{general rules} for intuitionistic type theory, that is, the rules which are given before the rules for the type formers, see the discussion in Section \ref{subsubsec:inferencerules}.